Baptism in the name of Jesus: Trinitarian views

-The views of mainstream Christianity to Jesus' name baptism is varied.
+Roman Catholicism

 The Roman Catholic Church states that only Trinitarian baptisms are valid.
 While it does consider other baptismal formulae to be acceptable, since they were accepted by theologians of the past, the key requirement is that the baptism must have been performed by a church which (or, a person who) believes in the Trinity.
 Pope Nicholas I wrote to the Bulgarians that a person is not to be rebaptised who has already been baptised "in the name of the Holy Trinity or in the name of Christ only".

+Protestantism

 Martin Luther in his Prelude on the Babylonian Captivity of the Church describes disagreements over the wording of the baptism as "pedantry," arguing that baptism "truly saves in whatever way it is administered, if only it is administered not in the name of man, but in the name of the Lord."
-On baptisms specifically in the name of Jesus, Luthor notes, "it is certain the apostles used this formula in baptizing, as we read in the Acts of the Apostles," citing Acts 2:38; 10:48; and 19:5.
-Among other Trinitarian or mainstream Christians (specifically Protestants), The Baptist Standard Confession of 1660 declares baptisms in the name of "Jesus Christ" to be valid (both statements by Luther and Baptists predating Oneness Pentecostal theological underpinnings as Trinitarians, by their understanding on Jesus' authority in contrast with Oneness theology).
+On baptisms specifically in the name of Jesus, Luther notes, "it is certain the apostles used this formula in baptizing, as we read in the Acts of the Apostles," citing Acts 2:38; 10:48; and 19:5.

+Among other Trinitarian Christians, specifically Protestants, the Baptists states in the Standard Confession of Faith that baptisms in "the name of Our Lord Jesus Christ" is an alternative valid manner.

+Both statements by Luther and Baptists predates Oneness Pentecostal theological underpinnings as Trinitarians, by their understanding on Jesus' authority in contrast with Oneness theology).